 Toll Free Numbers Hewitt Associates,

 Tuition Deadline.
-General Motors Tuition Refund applications must be received by GM Benefit Centre (Hewitt) on or before March 31st 2017 for the calendar year 2016.
-If you have any questions or need assistance please contact Mark Roy or Lawrence Robson.
+General Motors Tuition Refund applications must be received by GM Benefit Centre on or before March 31st for the previous calendar year.
+If you have any questions or need assistance please contact Lawrence Robson.
 905-641-6444

 Legal Services ULSP